Safety in Logistics

 Policies and Organization

-Having positioned the reduction of CO₂ emissions attributable to logistics as a key aspect of its commitment to promoting Responsible Care, the DIC Group sets annual targets and promotes related initiatives on an ongoing basis.
-DIC’s logistics configuration— components of which include transport between production facilities, the transport of products to customers and international logistics— previously centered on a dedicated subsidiary, which operated under the direct supervision of DIC.
-In a bid to rationalize and increase the efficiency of logistics, in 2011 DIC transferred this subsidiary to a logistics partner—a third-party logistics (3PL)*1 firm—and began to outsource its logistics.
-Since then, the Group has worked closely with this and other logistics partners to improve the safety of, and reduce CO₂ emissions attributable to, its logistics activities.
-To respond better to social imperatives associated with the transport of chemicals, in fiscal year 2016 DIC combined the logistics components of its various departments to create a single Logistics Department.
+Having positioned the reduction of CO2 emissions attributable to the transport of its products as a key aspect of its commitment to promoting Responsible Care, the DIC Group sets annual targets and promotes relative initiatives on an ongoing basis.
+DIC’s logistics configuration—components of which include transport between production facilities, the transport of products to customers and international logistics—previously centered on a dedicated subsidiary, established in 1999, which operated under the direct supervision of DIC.
+In a bid to rationalize and increase the efficiency of logistics, in 2011 DIC transferred this subsidiary to a logistics partner—a third-party logistics (3PL) firm*1—and began to outsource its logistics.
+Since then, the Group has worked closely with this and other logistics partners to improve the safety of, and reduce CO2 emissions attributable to, its logistics activities.
+To respond better to social imperatives associated with the transport of chemicals over the medium to long term, in January 2016 DIC combined the logistics components of its various departments to create a single Logistics Department with the goal of strengthening logistics management functions that had previously been spread across multiple departments.

-• FTAs are agreements between two or more countries or customs territories to eliminate import taxes, import quotas and other trade barriers for a set period of time, thereby encouraging trade.
+- FTAs are agreements between two or more countries or customs territories to eliminate import taxes, import quotas and other trade barriers for a set period of time, thereby encouraging trade.

-Reducing Environmental Impact and Supporting White Logistics
+Reducing Environmental Impact and Addressing the 2024 Issue

 DIC Group companies in other countries and territories also continue to actively advance the use of returnable pallets and other initiatives to lower the environmental impact of their logistics activities.